Victorian bias in the Australian Football League: Subsidisation

 There have been claims that supporters of non-Victorian clubs pay higher ticket prices than those in Melbourne with the former effectively subsiding the latter.

+Recruitment and AFL draft system

+Disproportionate number of players recruited from Victoria

+More than 60% of professional AFL players were recruited from Victoria in 2017, despite the state having only 40% of registered Australian players.
+This reflects stronger pathways, including the Victorian under-18s Talent League competition, from which a majority of players are recruited This is exacerbated by the "go home factor", a phenomenon which often sees star young players quickly requests trades back to their home states, leading to clubs being reluctant to risk high draft picks on players from other states – and although the "go home factor" sees players return to both Victorian and non-Victorian clubs, Victoria has seen disproportionate benefits from the phenomenon.
+Victorian clubs have also lobbied against draft concessions allowed to players from the northern academies, which aim to improve youth pathways in the developing New South Wales and Queensland markets.

-Father-son rule
+Father–son rule

-The AFL draft includes a father-son rule, allowing clubs priority access to recruit the sons of former players.
+The AFL draft includes a father–son rule, allowing clubs priority access to recruit the sons of former players.
 During the first two decades of the non-Victorian clubs' existences, this rule applied unequally to Victorian and non-Victorian clubs: for Victorian clubs, it applied to sons whose fathers who had played 100 games for their club; for Western Australian clubs, it applied to sons whose fathers had played 150 games for one of four WAFL clubs; and for South Australian clubs, it applied to sons whose fathers had played 200 games for one of four or six SANFL clubs.
 This was supposed to create a roughly equitable outcome, but failed in practice, with very few South Australian or Western Australian sons ever recruited under the state-league eligibility rule.